Virginia Sports Betting

 Daily Fantasy Sports (DFS) has been fully legal in Virginia since 2016.
 Players can use FanDuel, DraftKings, Fantasy Draft and Yahoo!.
 Check out our comparison between FanDuel and DraftKings to find out which one is best for you!

 DFS is overseen by the Fantasy Sports Trade Association and the US Gaming Commission so all activity is secure and ensured.
 Players signed up in states where DFS are allowed can partake knowing their deposits and winnings are 100 percent accounted for.

 What Is the Future of Online Sports Betting in Virginia?

-The future of online sports betting in Virginia looks extremely promising.
+The future of online and in-person sports betting in Virginia looks extremely promising.

 Oxford did a study that pegged potential net gaming revenue at roughly $380 million for the state.
 That’s a serious amount of motivation for state lawmakers to move quickly on legalization.